Princeton Public Schools

 We ask our students, staff and community members to take the Princeton Tiger Pledge.
 The world can be a big place but if we come together to better the world we can make change!
 Take the #PrincetonTigerPledge with us: own your stripes, strengths and needs!
 Take part by sharing your own pledge, sending your pledge to use or promoting it around the community.
 Find out more at https://www.isd477.org/pledge.

-In addition to the City of Princeton, we have twelve townships:
+In addition to the Cities of Princeton and Zimmerman, our district includes twelve townships:

 - Spencer Brook